-Free Reserves (total of restricted general funds (excluding the defined benefit pension liability) and unrestricted general funds) at the end of the period amounted to $\pm 1,224k$ (2022: $\pm 1,151k$).
+Free Reserves (total of restricted general funds (excluding the defined benefit pension liability) and unrestricted general funds) at the end of the period amounted to £1,277k (2023: £1,224k).
+The restricted general fund (excluding the defined benefit pension liability) is comprised of unspent GAG funding and is considered to be free reserves as it is permitted to be used for the general running of the trust's main activity of delivering education.

-At 31 August 2023 the net book value of fixed assets was £35,716k (2022: £32,986k) and movements in fixed assets are shown in Note 11 to the financial statements.
-The cost of fixed asset additions in the year amounted to £3,877k (2022: £1,111k).
-Various building works funded by successful Condition Improvement Fund bids took place, two of which were ongoing at year end and a new building under construction, funded by Liverpool City Council.
+At 31 August 2024 the net book value of fixed assets was £38,575k (2023: £35,716k) and movements in fixed assets are shown in Note 11 to the financial statements.
+The cost of fixed asset additions in the year amounted to £4,161k (2023: £3,877k).
+Various building works funded by successful Condition Improvement Fund bids took place, two of which were ongoing at year end and a new building funded by Liverpool City Council was completed in August 2024.

-At 31 August 2023, the defined benefit pension liability was £407k (2022: £1,208k).
+At 31 August 2024, the defined benefit pension liability was £206k (2023: £407k).
 Movements are shown in Note 23 to the financial statements.
-The actuarial gain on the pension scheme in the year amounted to £897k (2022: £4,687k), driven by an increase in the discount rate for scheme liabilities.
+The actuarial gain on the pension scheme in the year amounted to £92k (2023: £897k), driven by an increase in the discount rate for scheme liabilities.